Water in a Changing World

 - Julien Baroni, co-founder of DV2E;

-- Jean-François Blanchet, Chief Executive Officer of BRL;
+- Jean-François Blanchet, CEO of BRL;

 - Hélène Fenet, Professor at the University of Montpellier;

-- Eric Servat, Professor at the University of Montpellier, Director of the UNESCO Icireward International Center and OSU-OREME;
+- Eric Servat, Professor at the University of Montpellier, Director of the UNESCO Icireward International Center and of OSU-OREME;

-Receive a weekly summary of the UM agenda
+Receive a weekly summary of the UM calendar

-* By entering your email address, you agree to receive a weekly summary of the UM calendar by email and acknowledge that you have read ourprivacy policy.
-You can unsubscribe at any time using the unsubscribe linkor by contacting us by email.
+* By entering your email address, you agree to receive a weekly summary of the UM calendar via email and acknowledge that you have read ourprivacy policy.
+You can unsubscribe at any time by clicking the unsubscribe linkor by contacting us via email.